Encore63/angle-adjustment-dataset/README.md

 # Angle-Adjust-Dataset
-Programs for generate dataset of angle adjust
+Programs for generating datasets of angle adjustment